 Spring time is much better here to see flowers and birds.
 Furthermore, legend says that a lama following a runaway yak discovered this valley, hence the name -Lang (Tibetan name for YAK), Tang (more currently “Dhang” means to follow).
 Visiting Gosainkunda is an important pilgrimage destination for all travelers.

-Besides that, you can experience in Langtang gosaikunda Helambu trek as off The Beaten Path trail, Low-risk factors, financially cheaper, unspoiled culture and natural biodiversity, beautiful mountain scenery, Buddhist Monasteries…etc. Langtang Gosainkunda Helambu trek is a part of Great Himalayan Trail (GHT) trekking in Nepal.
+Besides that, you can experience in Langtang with gosaikunda pass to Helambu is off The Beaten Path trail, Low-risk factors, financially cheaper, unspoiled culture and natural biodiversity, beautiful mountain scenery, Buddhist Monasteries…etc. Langtang Gosainkunda Helambu trek is a part of the Great Himalayan Trail (GHT) trekking in Nepal.

-Scenic drive to Syabrubensi Bazaar, diverse in flora and fauna, Explore Hinduism & Buddhism culture, Most visited pilgrimage destination Gosaikunda inclusive 108 lakes, Panoramic views of 10 peaks over 6000 meters, Spectacular views of the Ice fluted Gyanghempo, Crossing the Suryakunda pass 4,630 meter, Walk through the Helambu valley.
-Two district Head quarters
+Scenic drive to Syabrubensi Bazaar, diverse in flora and fauna, Explore Hinduism & Buddhism culture, Most visited pilgrimage destination Gosaikunda inclusive 108 lakes, Panoramic views of 10 peaks over 6000 meters, Spectacular views of the Ice fluted Gyanghempo, Crossing the Suryakunda pass 4,630 meters, Walk through the Helambu valley.
+Two district Headquarters.

 Langtang valley combine with Gosaikunda and Helambu trek/hiking is suitable for any walker looking for something a little more challenging.
 It does not require you to be super fit or have any previous trekking experience.
 If you are healthy and can walk 5 to 6 hours daily, you can complete this trekking.

 However, daily jogging or walking exercise is useful before your departure.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 On the trek, you can go at your own pace, with plenty of stops for resting.